nenoNaninu/TypedSignalR.Client/README.md

 } // class ClientBase

 ```
-Then, extend the class annotated with HubClientBase and implement the client side function.
+Then, extend the class annotated with HubClientBase and implement the client-side function.

 ```cs
 class HubClient : ClientBase